lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 The advanced vampire (merged or not) will contest other copies of the same vampire (advanced or not) in play, as usual.

-### 5. DISCARD PHASE
+### 5. Discard Phase

 In your discard phase you receive by default one discard phase action.
 You can use a discard phase action to discard a card from your hand and draw to replace it.
 Discard phase actions not used are lost; they cannot be saved for later.

 You may use a discard phase action to put an event card into play but no more than one per phase.